RandyQuim/Family.Web/README.md

 # Family.Web
-A website built using .NET MVC and Entity Framework as a home project for the family and for practice
+A website built using .NET MVC and Entity Framework as a home project for the family and for developing skills.

+This website is currently active.